 The main reason a college like Longwood is so expensive is it’s a people-intensive endeavor, and any enterprise that relies on people instead of automation is going to get relatively more expensive over time.
 The short answer to “where do my tuition dollars go?” is “people” – pay and health care accounts for about 80 percent of what we spend money on.
 The heart of Longwood is highly educated faculty and staff we must recruit, support and retain – because it’s human beings who best teach and transform the lives of our students.

 College just isn’t like a factory, or at least it shouldn’t be.
 Of course we always strive to find ways to be more efficient.
-Conceivably we could speed it up, or “scale up” by doubling or tripling our class sizes, or even just place students in front of video screens.
+Conceivably we could speed it up, or “scale up” by doubling or tripling our class sizes, or just moving totally online.
 But we know, genuinely from centuries of experience, that in-person learning is hugely important.
 That’s why we made it a priority this year even with Covid-19, and why it will always remain the heart and soul of Longwood.